-For those who are interested, here's our experience.
-In 2007, around fifty-five people (many of whom are Indian, Sri Lankan or Pakistani and thus not speaking English as a first language) were exploited by an unscrupulous employer, after the Directors of that business suddenly started bouncing staff wage cheques and later claimed that they were having temporary cash flow problems - allegedly due to a slow-paying customer - but insisted that the company had a full order book and was in robust financial health; further promising the employees that wages owed would be repaid as soon as money was received from the customer.
+For those who might be interested, here's our experience: In 2007, around fifty-five people (many of whom are Indian, Sri Lankan or Pakistani and thus not speaking English as a first language) were exploited by an unscrupulous employer, after the Directors of that business suddenly started bouncing staff wage cheques and later claimed that they were having temporary cash flow problems - allegedly due to a slow-paying customer - but insisted that the company had a full order book and was in robust financial health; further promising the employees that wages owed would be repaid as soon as money was received from the customer.

 Money owed was never repaid, and instead, the company refused to issue payslips or contracts to their workforce for the missing wages, so staff consulted the local Jobcentre, but were told that if they walked out, they would have made themselves "intentionally unemployed" and therefore would be ineligible to claim any sort of out of work benefits.
 Legal advice was sought, but the only advice that the employees received was to go to an Employment Tribunal, which in turn could only be done one month after grievance letters had been sent to the company Directors...
 Therefore, grievance letters, arguments and Employment Tribunal claims ensued in the next weeks.
 However, because the staff now had no money to pay their rent and bills, Landlords threatened them with eviction, since they wouldn't believe that employees were working, but not but not getting any money for it.